Learn about the Japan economy

 - Ministry of Health, Labour and Welfare – mhlw.go.jp/english/topics/foodsafety/

 Strength of the opportunity

 The consumption of wine in Japan is steadily increasing, with sales of wines expanding predominately from small retail and mass merchandise stores to specialty wine shops.
-In 2012, 32 million cases of wine were sold (Source: Jozosangyo Shinbun) and indications are that this figure will continue to grow.
+The market has increased by 3.6% from 2010 to 2015, with 889.3 million litres sold annually (Source: Euromonitor Alcoholic Drinks in Japan August 2016).